The 17 Top Things To Do In Yangon, Myanmar

 Yangon may be rich in history and culture but it also has something different to offer.
 You can also enjoy the place in luxury by making your way to glamorous The Strand Hotel.
 This fine 5-star hotel was built in 1901 and has been restored to its former glory.

-You will be in awe of its elegant colonial interior, its old world glam, and its celebrity factor.
-This colonial architecture has survived over 100 years through World Wars to today's modernity.
+You will be in awe of its elegant colonial interior, its old-world glam, and its celebrity factor.
+This colonial architecture has survived over 100 years from World Wars to today's modernity.

 Enjoy your Friday night at the longstanding Happy Hour, sipping a Strand Sour or unwinding at the billiard table.
 A Yangon classic!